socragpt/AgentSystemPrompts-GRC/README.md

 The typical GRC shall be our inspiration.

-Let GRC = Generic Requirements for Coordination
+Let GRC = Generic Requirements for Coordination.

 # You Must Document